Working at Scott Base

 Staff undertake comprehensive training, both in Christchurch and at Scott Base, to ensure they can live and work safely in Antarctica.
 This training commences in September/October and requires all team members to be in Christchurch for the duration of the training.

 The team will participate in Antarctica New Zealand’s Awareness Programme to learn our organisational values, team process models and Health, Safety and Environmental tools.
 Staff then complete a week of Fire Training.
 This provides all the skills and training required to fulfil firefighting duties.
-Fire is a major risk in Antarctica and all of our staff are trained to keep and people and property safe.
+Fire is a major risk in Antarctica and all of our staff are trained to keep people and property safe.
 Fire crews are formed during this training to participate in a fire roster on base.

 Our role in Antarctica is to ensure that Antarctica’s environment continues to be protected, that scientists are support to find the answers to complex scientific questions, and that science outcomes are communicated back to policy makers and the public.